Confirmation Panels: School Policy on Research Student Supervision

 After each meeting the CSP shall prepare a brief written report, summarising the feedback and advice given to the student in the course of the meeting.
 All members of the CSP should sign this report.
 The CSP report together with the student's written submission to the CSP will be given to the HoD.

 At least annually, all members of the CSP must attend a formal presentation by the student on their research work.
-This may take the form of a Department or research group seminar, a conference presentation, or other similar form of presentation.
+This may take the form of a School or research group seminar, a conference presentation, or other similar form of presentation.
 The annual presentation may coincide with a six-monthly CSP meeting, but may also be a separate event.
 The CSP is to provide advice on the confirmation of students to the HoD, and will continue to meet throughout the candidature of the student.
 The CSP will be responsible for recommending extensions past the third year of candidature.

 In cases of unsatisfactory progress identified by the CSP, the procedure outlined in the Report & Recommendations of the Faculty of Science Research Higher Degree Working Group (see attached) shall be adhered to.